Alternative Choices for You

 As always, we tested this VPN to see how it would fare for streaming.
 We tested its US servers and were happy to find that it unblocks different Netflix regions including US and Hulu.
 StrongVPN also worked fine with ABC and NBC as long as we connected to a bigger network such as New York.
 This makes it a great service for anybody wanting to access US content.

 Next we connected to a UK server to test BBC iPlayer, as this always provides a great benchmark.
 Unfortunately, we found that StrongVPN does not unblock this British stream with the VPN.
-However, we next tested the Smart DNS and were happy to find that this did work to provide access to BBC iPlayer outside the US.
+However, we next tested the Smart DNS and were happy to find that this did allow me to watch BBC iPlayer outside the UK.
 We could also access Channel 4 using this smart DNS feature.

 This is good news, and means that users will be able to access any streams they desire either by using the full VPN or the free Smart DNS service it throws in!